wonmaungthein/js-core-2-exercises/README.md

 To run the tests from the console, run the command: `npm test` To keep the tests running (auto updating when you save files), run the command: `npm test -- --watch` then press `a` to run all the tests and keep watching the files for changes.
 To quit the tests, type `q`.

-To run a specifc test, do: `npm test -- filename` for example `npm test -- find-alive` (that will run only the files that matches find-alive, i.e. findAlive.test.js)
+To run a specifc test, do: `npm test -- filename` for example `npm test -- remove-vowels` (that will run only the files that matches find-alive, i.e. findAlive.test.js)

 ##